AASHISHAG/open_university_learning_analytics/README.md

   + Student Activities - Score and Semester
   + Module - Code Module and Code Presentation
 * There are 32,593 students in 7 different module
-* the source of dataset is <a href="https://analyse.kmi.open.ac.uk/open_dataset#description">HERE</a>
+* The source of dataset is <a href="https://analyse.kmi.open.ac.uk/open_dataset#description">HERE</a>

 <a name="headers2"/>

 # Implementation Technologies
-This project is based on the following technology:
+This project is based on the following technologies:

 * Front-End
   + Website